 Once the name is changed, you can run the following query to verify:

 As you can see, the name of the table has been changed.
-Notice also that the table’s modified date has been updated, and the new date is the timestamp when the table is modified.
+Notice also that the table’s modification date has been updated, and the new date is the timestamp when the table is modified.

 After changing the table names of tblStudent and tblSchool, let us run the stored procedure named sp_getstudent: